 - Prepare a quiche pan by greasing it with some olive oil.
-Pour in the cheese and egg mixture.
-First, add the onion and the chopped asparagus pieces to the mixture.
-Next lay down the spears in a single row.
-If now all the spears fit, chop the remaining spears into bit size pieces and add to the quiche mixture.
+Pour in the cheese and egg mixture with the onion.
+Next lay down the spears of asparagus on top of the quiche mixture in a single row.

-- Put in preheated oven for about 45 minutes or until golden brown on top.
+- Cook the quiche in a preheated oven for 45 minutes or until golden brown on top.
 Serve with your favourite salad.

 Making Crustless Quiche MuffinsDice the asparagus into small bite-sized pieces before cooking with the onion.
 Line about 12 muffin tins and add the asparagus and quiche mixture.
 Bake for about 30 minutes, checking for readiness by jiggling the muffin tray to see of the quiche has set.